 The GPS Peer Leader Program is a Peer Mentoring Program that allows current UCCS students the opportunity to mentor incoming first-year students through the Gateway Program Seminar.
 Students must apply to be a peer leader.

-Students do NOT enroll in the Gateway Program Seminar in which they are a peer leader.
-Through interactive workshops required for the CRLA designation, students will examine the complementary processes of teaching and learning from both the theoretical and pragmatic perspectives.
+Students must have successfully passed the Gateway Program Seminar prior to applying for a peer leader position.
+Through interactive workshops required for the CRLA designation, students will examine the complementary processes of teaching and learning from both a theoretical and pragmatic perspective.
 Students will learn to engage, listen, and assist first-year students in a mature and professional manner relating to their adjustment to UCCS and academic success.
 Students will also work with faculty sponsors to contribute to the instruction of their designated Gateway Program Seminar class.

 - Leadership Training

 - CRLA Level I International Mentor Training Program Certification (IMTPC)

 - Peer Mentor T-shirt

 Download your application to be be a Peer Mentor here.

 University of Colorado Colorado Springs

 Senior Instructor and Book Liaison, First-Year Rhetoric and Writing Program